What is Grey Box Testing?

 - It helps in increasing the scope of testing by understanding the application better from both developer and tester point of view and hence improves the quality of software.

-- Grey box testing gives developers enough free time to fix the bugs/ issues raised by the testing team.
+- It gives developers enough free time to fix the bugs/ issues raised by the testing team.

 Basic steps are performed for performing the Grey box testing of an application: